ixoncloud/app-bulk-firmware-upgrade/README.md

-# IXON Service Logbook
+# IXON Bulk Firmware Upgrade

-Welcome to the workspace for developing the backend and frontend component for the IXON Service Logbook.
+Welcome to the workspace for developing the backend and frontend component for the IXON Bulk Firmware Upgrade.

 ## Basic information